 If you can get premium-free Part A coverage, we advise you to enroll in it.
 Most Federal employees and annuitants are entitled to Medicare Part A at age 65 without cost.
 When you don't have to pay premiums for Medicare Part A, it makes good sense to obtain the coverage.

 It can reduce your out-of-pocket expenses as well as costs to the FEHB, which can help keep FEHB premiums down.

 Everyone is charged a premium for Medicare Part B coverage.
 The Social Security Administration can provide you with premium and benefit information.
 Review the information and decide if it makes sense for you to buy the Medicare Part B coverage.
-If you didn't take Part B at age 65 because you were covered under FEHB as an active employee (or you were covered under your spouse's group health insurance plan and he/ she was an active employee), you may sign up for Part B (generally without an increased premium) within 8 months from the time you or your spouse stop working or are no longer covered by the group plan.
+If you do not sign up for Medicare Part B when you are first eligible, you may be charged a Medicare Part B late enrollment penalty of a 10% increase in premium for every 12 months you are not enrolled.
+If you did not take Part B at age 65 because you were covered under FEHB as an active employee (or you were covered under your spouse's group health insurance plan and he/she was an active employee), you may sign up for Part B (generally without an increased premium) within 8 months from the time you or your spouse stop working or are no longer covered by the group plan.
 You also can sign up at any time while you are covered by the group plan.